lidiamayor/MachineLearning-project/README.md

 - **data/**: Contains the original dataset.
 - **functions.py**: File with custom functions for data cleaning, visualization, and model evaluation.
-- **notebook.ipynb**: Jupyter notebook showcasing the entire workflow from data exploration to model analysis and class balancing.
+- **notebook.ipynb**: Jupyter notebook showcasing the entire workflow, from data exploration to model analysis, class balancing, and final model evaluation.
+- **app.py**: Streamlit application that allows users to input data and receive stroke predictions based on the trained model.
+- **stroke_model.pkl**: Serialized trained model used by the Streamlit app for making predictions.
+- **requirements.txt**: File containing the necessary dependencies to run the Streamlit app and the project.
 - **README.md**: File containing the project description and instructions on how to run it.

 ## Requirements

 To run this project, make sure you have the following dependencies installed:

 - pandas
-- numpy
 - matplotlib
 - seaborn
 - scikit-learn
-- imblearn
+- imbalanced-learn
 - tensorflow
+- jinja2
+- streamlit
+- ipykernel

 You can install all the dependencies by running the following command in your terminal: